sus-domesticus/sus-domesticus.github.io/content/about.md

 My name is Marc and I recently finished my terminal year as a **CS** student at [**U.B.B.**](https://www.cs.ubbcluj.ro/en/).

-I'm interested in many areas of computer science:
+I'm interested in various areas of computer science:

 * **Unix**-like operating systems (hackin' on the terminal, properly maintaining a system, etc.)